Tuillourenco/UofT/Data Analytics Bootcamp/Module 4/School_District_Analysis/README.md

 Results:
 - How is the district summary affected?
-  - As shown below, the district summary is not significantly effected by the change.
-This metric takes into account the entire district, so the removal of one ninth grade class from one school only slighlty reduces the average math score, passing reading rate, passing math rate, and overall passing rate.
+  - As shown in the figure below, the change does not significantly affect the district summary.
+Considering the entire district as a study object, removing the ninth-grade class from its related school impacts the average math score, passing reading rate, passing math rate, and overall passing rate.
   - Before:
   ![alt text](https://github.com/GrahamBSereno/School_District_Analysis/blob/main/Resources/DistrictSummaryBefore.png)